anoma/taiga/book/src/introduction.md

 for the trade, to be broadcast for on-chain processing.

 ### ZEXE

 Decentralised exchanges with privacy guarantees without requiring users to give up custody of their assets were studied on the [Zexe paper](https://eprint.iacr.org/2018/962.pdf).

-### Orchard
+Both privacy and function agnostic.

+It's a framework, not an instance.
+Not specific in the implementation.

 ## Motivation

 TODO: What are the limitations of Zexe or Zcash?

+TODO: What use cases are not possible in Zexe but they are in Taiga?

+TODO: How is programmability in Taiga different from Zexe?

 ## What is Taiga?

-Taiga is a shielded protocol for bartering on Anoma, following the UTXO model and characterized by the goals:
+Taiga is a shielded protocol for bartering on Anoma, leveraging the value of validity predicates as a means to avoid race conditions due to decentralised ledgers, extending the functionality of transparent Anoma, and characterized by the goals:

 * Native support for a broad range of asset types, including NFTs
 * Transactions are authorized by arbitrary user-defined validity predicate circuits